 Click “Create Account” and you’re all done.

-Following this simple process will enable access to all of PlayUp’s impressive range of markets, odds, PlayUp promotions and PlayUp bonus bets.
+Following this simple process will enable access to all of PlayUp’s impressive range of markets, odds and PlayUp promotions.

 PlayUp Betting Instructions